Vietnam's first batch of COVID-19 vaccine arrives from South Korea | Health

 Vietnam's first batch of COVID-19 vaccine arrives from South Korea

+South Korea's SK Bioscience has a plant that has been approved to manufacture the AstraZeneca vaccine.
+Vietnam aims to obtain 90 million COVID-19 vaccine doses this year, including 30 million through the COVAX international vaccine-share scheme, 30 million from AstraZeneca and the rest from negotiations with Pfizer, its health ministry said.

-The batch is part of 30 million doses that the Vietnam Vaccine Joint Stock Co., a company set up to handle vaccine import and distribution, will bring in, the government said.
-Vietnam said on Tuesday health workers, diplomats and military personnel would be among the first to be vaccinated against COVID-19.
+The government said the batch that arrived on Wednesday was part of the 30 million doses to be brought in by the Vietnam Vaccine Joint Stock Co., a firm set up to handle vaccine import and distribution.
+The country expects to receive 1.3 million more doses by the end of March and 9.5 million doses in the second quarter.

-The Southeast Asian country with a population of 98 million has said it will receive 60 million vaccine doses this year, including half under the WHO-led COVAX scheme.
-Vietnam was lauded globally for containing the virus for months using mass testing and strict quarantining, though has faced a recent new wave of infections.
+It hopes to receive 25.9 million doses and 51.1 million doses in the third and final quarters respectively.
+"We can assure that we have enough vaccines for the COVID-19 vaccination programme," the health ministry said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)